ArcadeHustle/FiSTer-JVS-IO/README.md

 [JAMMA VIDEO規格(第3版)](http://superusr.free.fr/arcade/JVS/JVST_VER3.pdf)

 # Service core
-Nearly every arcade PCB in existance has a "test" / "service" menu in which various settings can be changes, and IO can be checked.
+Nearly every arcade PCB in existance has a "test" / "service" menu in which various settings can be changed, and I/O can be checked.

 ## IO test core
 The Sega Naomi JVS IO test menu needs to be recreated as a basic core used to spot check for improperly connected, or stuck buttons or sticks on arcade control panels.